Spartan Rolling Hills-Certified Organic since 2006--We can ship overland to anywhere in Canada, USA and the world.

 Yogurt: Firm, plain natural yogurt is always best for dips and cooking.
 For making Tzatziki, use "strained yogurt"..available a most Greek grocery or pastry shops.

-We can ship to anywhere in the world.
+We can ship to anywhere in the world by land/sea.